John Kiernicki, Principal Investigator

 |

 Lauryn SchumakerLauryn joined the Kiernicki Lab in the spring of 2025 and plans to pursue a Ph.D.
 In chemistry.
 Her research project aims to develop simplified models that enable computational insight into hydrogen bond tuning.
+Lauryn accepted an REU position at Ole Miss for the summer of 2026 to work under the guidance of Prof. Jason Ritchie.
 After her freshman year, she was named a Judge Warren White Scholar and was elected an executive council member of the Drury University chapter of Zeta Tau Alpha.
 Lauryn is also an active member of the Student Union Board and several other organizations on campus.
 When Lauryn has free time, she enjoys reading, hiking, watching movies, and spending time with friends and family.

 |